 Put into place these simple tips to your posts and pages to see a gradual increase in your page rank.
 But remember, SEO is a marathon, not a sprint!

-Improve SEO For Your Squarespace Website
+Improve The SEO Of Your Squarespace Website

 Contrary to what many Wordpress website designers may say, having a Squarespace website does not negatively affect SEO–it’s only when people don’t know how to use the SEO settings in Squarespace that you won’t get the same results as a Wordpress website.